EdinburghNLP/XSum/README.md

 ## Topic-Aware Convolutional Model for Extreme Summarization

-We release PyTorch code for our Topic-ConvS2S model from the EMNLP 2018 paper.
+This repository contains PyTorch code for our Topic-ConvS2S model from the EMNLP 2018 paper.
 Our code builds on an earlier copy of [Facebook AI Research Sequence-to-Sequence Toolkit](https://github.com/pytorch/fairseq).

 We also release the code for the [ConvS2S model](https://arxiv.org/abs/1705.03122).
 It uses optimized hyperparameters for extreme summarization.
 Our release facilitates the replication of our experiments, such as training from scratch or predicting with released pretrained models, as reported in the paper.